mulle-objc/mulle-objc-runtime-startup/README.md

 ## Add

-### Add as an individual component
+Use [mulle-sde](//github.com/mulle-sde) to add mulle-objc-runtime-startup to your project.

-Use [mulle-sde](//github.com/mulle-sde) to add mulle-objc-runtime-startup to your project:
+As long as your sources are using `#include "include-private.h"` and your headers use `#include "include.h"`, there will nothing more to do:

 ``` sh
 mulle-sde add github:mulle-objc/mulle-objc-runtime-startup